 This task is likely to take lots of dedication and patience.
 However, it may not necessarily be dim-wits that cause this slow training process but this breed’s propensity to be highly stubborn.
-Still, they score quite low in picking up obedience lessons and therefore are considered amongst the lesser intelligent breeds.
+Still, they score quite low in picking up obedience lessons and therefore are considered among the lesser intelligent breeds.

-The Basset Hound, like many dogs on this list, is skilled at a multitude things – most notably is their heightened sense of smell.
+The Basset Hound, like many dogs on this list, is skilled at a multitude of things – most notably is their heightened sense of smell.
 They have high instinctive intelligence, which is why they make such good hunting partners.
 However, they aren’t the sharpest when it comes to picking up new skills.

-The Afghan Hound is an ancient breed, beloved for their docile and affectionate personalities, which have often been described as “cat-like.”
+The Afghan Hound is an ancient breed beloved for their docile and affectionate personalities, which have often been described as “cat-like.”
 Their independent and aloof nature leads to a generally disobedient pup who can be difficult to housebreak and train.
 Training an Afghan Hound takes commitment and fortitude.

 Still, many are up to the challenge!
 Their lack of intelligence is usually overlooked for their beautiful features and unwavering devotion to their owners, making them still a popular breed choice and top competitors in Dog Shows.

-The Basenji is a unique breed, medium-sized and coming in 87th in popularity, according to the AKC.
+The Basenji is a unique breed, medium-sized, and coming in 87th in popularity, according to the AKC.
 Despite this low ranking, many Basenji owners are completely devoted to the breed.
 They can be quite temperamental and generally like to keep to themselves.
 Their independence makes them difficult to train.

 The Borzoi and the Afghan Hound have similar personalities in that they have both been described as “cat-like” in their demeanors.
-In fact, many Borzoi owners would argue this breed is even more independant and aloof than the Afghan Hound.
+In fact, many Borzoi owners would argue this breed is even more independent and aloof than the Afghan Hound.

-The Borzoi is not known for their eagerness to please, a trait which makes many other dogs easily trainable.
+The Borzoi is not known for their eagerness to please, a trait that makes many other dogs easily trainable.
 It’s hard to find what will motivate this breed, as they can tend to be quite self-involved.
 This makes them very difficult to train.